Overview

 Source: ODYSSEE

-The main measure for the building sector is the New Green Savings Programme 2014-2020 which focuses on single family houses and apartment buildings.
-The Operational Programme Enterprise and Innovation for Competitiveness aims, besides others, at improving the energy performance of buildings in the business sector and the Operational Programme Environment has a Priority Axe supporting improvement of energy efficiency in public buildings.
-All three programmes have their follow-ups starting in the year 2021.
-Additional support to public buildings and business sector in the City of Prague (Prague was excluded from most operational programmes) will be provided from the Modernisation Fund.
+The main measure for the building sector is the New Green Savings Programme 2021+ which focuses on family houses and apartment buildings.
+The Operational Program Technology and applications for competitiveness 2021-2027 aims, besides others, at improving the energy performance of buildings in the business sector and the Operational Programme Environment 2021-2027 has a Priority Axe supporting improvement of energy efficiency in public buildings.
+Additional support to public buildings and business sector in the City of Prague (Prague is excluded from most operational programmes) is provided from the Modernisation Fund.

 Table 2: Sample of policies and measures implemented in the building sector